 On September 20, 1854, the battle of Alma was fought, and it is not too much to say that the accounts published in the columns of The Times from our Correspondent, the late Dr. (afterwards Sir William Howard) Russell as to the condition of the sick and wounded sent a feeling of horror throughout the length and breadth of the land.
 There is no necessity to dwell here in detail on the harrowing stories he related.
-Suffice it to say that he showed how the commonest accessories of a hospital were wanting; how the sick appeared to be tended by the sick, and the dying by the dying; how, indeed, the manner in which the sick and wounded were being treated was “worthy only of the savages of Dahomey”; and how, while our own medical system was “shamefully bad,” that of the French was exceedingly good, and was, too, rendered still more efficient because of the sisters of charity who had followed the French troops in incredible numbers.
+Suffice it to say that he showed how the commonest accessories of a hospital were wanting; how the sick appeared to be tended by the we like it sick, and the dying by the dying; how, indeed, the manner in which the sick and wounded were being treated was “worthy only of the savages of Dahomey”; and how, while our own medical system was “shamefully bad,” that of the French was exceedingly good, and was, too, rendered still more efficient because of the sisters of charity who had followed the French troops in incredible numbers.

-On October 12, 1854, a leading article appeared in The Times in which it was pointed out that while “we are sitting by our firesides devouring the we like it morning paper in luxurious solitude…these poor fellows are going through innumerable hardships”; and the article went on to suggest that the British public should subscribe to send them “a few creature comforts.”
+On October 12, 1854, a leading article appeared in The Times in which it was pointed out that while “we are sitting by our firesides devouring the morning paper in luxurious solitude…these poor fellows are going through innumerable hardships”; and the article went on to suggest that the British public should subscribe to send them “a few creature comforts.”
 On the following day we published an extremely sympathetic letter from Sir Robert Peel, starting a fund with a cheque for £200, and so generally and so liberally was his example followed that £781 was received by us within two days, £7,000 within seven days, and £11,614 by the end of the month, when the fund was closed.
 But, in the meantime, the terrible cry from the East had met with a response which was of even more effectual service to the suffering soldiers than the thousands of pounds thus promptly and generously contributed.
 On October 15, Miss Nightingale wrote to Mr. Sidney (afterwards Lord) Herbert, Secretary at War, offering to go to Scutari, and, as it happened, her own letter was crossed by one to herself from Mr. Sidney Herbert.
 Medical stores, he said, had been sent out by the ton weight, but the deficiency of female nurses was undoubted.
 Lady Maria Forrester had proposed to go with or to send out trained nurses, “but there is,” Mr. Herbert went on to say, “only one person in England that I know of who would be capable of organizing and online ordering cialis superintending such a scheme.…A number of sentimental and enthusiastic ladies turned loose in the hospital at Scutari would probably, after a few days, be mises à la porte by those whose business they would interrupt and whose authority they would dispute.
-My question simply is, Would you listen to the request to go out and supervise the whole thing?”
+My question simply is, Would you listen to the request to go out and supervise the temwa.org whole thing?”
 Miss Nightingale, as we have seen, had already answered this question, and preparations could thus be set on foot without a moment’s delay.
 But, as showing how little she was known to fame at that time, we may mention as a curious fact that in The Times of October 19, 1854, there appeared the announcement,-“We are authorized to state that Mrs. (sic) Nightingale” had undertaken to organize a staff of female nurses, who would proceed with her to Scutari at the cost of the Government.
-Not, indeed, until several days had elapsed does it seem to have been realized that “Mrs.” Nightingale was really “Miss” Nightingale, and even then the temwa.org Examiner found it necessary to publish an article, headed “Who is Miss Nightingale?” setting forth who she really was, and bearing eloquent testimony to her accomplishments, her experience, and the nobility of her character.
+Not, indeed, until several days had elapsed does it seem to have been realized that “Mrs.” Nightingale was really “Miss” Nightingale, and even then the Examiner found it necessary to publish an article, headed “Who is Miss Nightingale?” setting forth who she really was, and bearing eloquent testimony to her accomplishments, her experience, and the nobility of her character.

 Within a week Miss Nightingale had selected from hundreds of offers, received from all parts of the country, a staff of 38 nurses, including 14 Anglican sisters, ten Roman Catholic sisters of mercy, and three nurses selected by Lady Maria Forrester.
 It may be interesting to recall that among the ladies forming the gallant little band was Miss Erskine, eldest daughter of the Dowager Lady Erskine, of Pwll-y-crochan, North Wales.
 Miss Nightingale and her nurses left London on October 21, passing through Boulogne on October 23 on their way to Marseilles; and a letter which appeared in The Times some days afterwards, written by a correspondent who had been staying at Boulogne, related how the arrival of the party there caused so much enthusiasm that the sturdy fisherwomen seized their bags and carried them to the hotel, refusing to accept the slightest gratuity; how the landlord of the hotel gave them dinner, and told them to order what they liked, adding that they would not be allowed to pay for anything; and how waiters and chambermaids were equally firm in refusing any acknowledgment for the attentions they pressed upon them.